Turkey Leftovers

-12 Days of Turkey – Turkey Leftovers (Or Chicken)
+12 Days of Turkey – Leftover Turkey Recipes

 Happy Thanksgiving, everyone!
 I hope it was wonderful, that you overate and were surrounded by loved ones (even if they’re annoying.)
 And I hope you had help with the dishes.
-Now I’m gonna help with leftovers, and these ideas work equally well with your Turkey or Chicken Leftovers, although this post is really geared towards your Thanksgiving turkey leftovers or any holiday turkey leftovers.
+Now I’m gonna help with leftovers!
+And while I called this post 12 Days of Turkey, no worries!
+That’s because I started back in 2011 with a dozen Leftover Turkey Recipes…now there are over 50!

 Home-made Turkey Ramen from leftover turkey